-- UAT TX Enabled: Enables both transmit and receive functions. - Receive Only: Disables transmission but continues to receive and provide ADS-B data to a GDL90 compatible display or application. - Standby: Disables both transmit and receive functions.
+- UAT TX Enabled: Enables both transmit and receive functions.
+This is the recommended setting for all GA installations. - Receive Only: Disables transmission but continues to receive and provide ADS-B data to a GDL90 compatible display or application. - Standby: Disables both the transmit and receive functions.
 GDL90 position data (GPS) is still available from the device.